Pegmode/dmwStringConvertTools/README.md

 # dmwStringConvert.py
 Python script to convert wavetable sample strings into .dmw files for use in Deflemask

+### Usage
-**PLEASE ENSURE YOU SET THE HEX FLAG TO FALSE IF YOUR DATA IS IN DECIMAL**
+Run dmwStringConvert.py and ensure that there is a text file containing wavetable sample stings separated by newlines (enter key).
+Ensure that the variables under `#USER VARIABLES` are set correctly. **PLEASE ENSURE YOU SET THE HEX FLAG TO FALSE IF YOUR DATA IS IN DECIMAL**

 ### TODO
 - add program args instead of source code user variables

-##.dmw Reverse Engineered format
+## .dmw Reverse Engineered format

 Dispite the .dmf format specifications having been released by Delek, the .dmw specifications have not.
 These are the reverse engineered specifications.